stoneFlyWheel/comic-dialogue/README.md

 <h4>notes:</h4>
 <ol>
-  <li>this project was made in the middle of my github transition. some parts of it are version-controlled, but the majority of the code exists as its partially finished form only.</li>
+  <li>this project was made in the middle of my github transition. some parts of it are version-controlled, but some of the code exists as its partially finished form only.</li>
 </ol>

 <h4>link:</h4>